1796 United States presidential election: Consequences

 On January 6, 1797, Representative William L. Smith of South Carolina presented a resolution on the floor of the House of Representatives for an amendment to the Constitution by which the presidential electors would designate which candidate would be president and which vice president.
 No action was taken on his proposal, setting the stage for the deadlocked election of 1800.

+This is also the first of only two elections so far in the life of the Republic which elected a presidential term of only 1,460 days rather than 1,461 days (the second was in 1896).
+This is because of the Gregorian calendar rule that years ending in “00” but not divisible by 400, are not leap years.

 Foreign influence

-The French foreign minister, Charles Delacroix, wrote that France "must raise up the [American] people and at the same time conceal the lever by which we do so… I propose… to send orders and instructions to our minister plenipotentiary at Philadelphia to use all means in his power to bring about a successful revolution, and [George] Washington's replacement."
+The French foreign minister, Charles Delacroix, wrote that France "must raise up the [American] people and at the same time conceal the lever by which we do so...
+I propose... to send orders and instructions to our minister plenipotentiary at Philadelphia to use all means in his power to bring about a successful revolution, and [George] Washington's replacement."
 The French minister (ambassador) to the United States, Pierre Adet, openly supported the Democratic-Republican Party and its presidential nominee, Thomas Jefferson, while attacking the Federalist Party and its presidential nominee, John Adams.

-The foreign intrigue France perpetrated was unsuccessful, as Adams won the election with an electoral vote count of 71-68.
+The foreign intrigue France perpetrated was unsuccessful, as Adams won the election with an electoral vote count of 71–68.
 A significant factor in thwarting the French efforts was George Washington's Farewell Address, which condemned foreign meddling in America.